Features

 • Ceiling fan or wall unit cooling

-As an added bonus for guests, SleepPhones are a great option to include in your bedroom to enhance the guest’s experience.
-They are flat speakers inside of a comfortable headband that will help guests to easily drift off to sleep.
+As an added bonus for guests, SleepPhones are a great option to include in your short-term rental bedroom to enhance the guest’s experience.
+They are flat speakers inside of a comfortable headband that will help guests to drift off to sleep easily.

 Bathroom

-In the bathroom, cleanliness is a top priority.
+In the bathroom, cleanliness is a top priority and can determine the success of your guests' experience.
 Beyond this, your guests will expect that your bathroom has the following:

 • Hand soap